Krish-Bavariya/Fake_News_Detection/README.md

 - Addition of confidence scores for predictions
 - Support for news URL-based detection
 - Multi-language fake news detection
-- Enhanced UI with analytics and explainable AI features
+- Improved UI with analytics and explainable AI features

 ---